mvs6909/codepath-curriculum-work/scalar/Issue2.md

 1. Common issue with `btoa()` - https://stackoverflow.com/questions/23223718/failed-to-execute-btoa-on-window-the-string-to-be-encoded-contains-characte
 2. Library for base64 that was used in the original fix - https://github.com/dankogai/js-base64

+### Submission
+Download https://cap.so/ to record your screen (use Studio mode).
+Export as an mp4, and drag and drop into an issue comment below.